Emil Hansson: Hannover 96

 In August 2019, Hansson moved to German 2.
 Bundesliga club Hannover 96 on a three-year contract.
 The Swede made 14 2.
 Bundesliga appearances as well as one in the Regionalliga Nord for the reserve team before being loaned out to RKC Waalwijk once again for the second half of the season.
 Hansson made seven league appearances for RKC, in which he scored one goal, before the season was cancelled after the 26th match-day due to the COVID-19 pandemic.
 At this point, RKC was bottom of the table, but was able to remain in the Eredivisie due to a suspension of relegations.

 Fortuna Sittard

 At the beginning of June 2020, Hannover 96 announced that Hansson would not return to the team, but would move on a permanent deal to Eredivisie side Fortuna Sittard for the 2020–21 season.

-Heracles Almelo
+Heracles

-On 29 January 2022, Hansson moved to another Eredivisie club Heracles Almelo on a 2.5-year contract.
+On 29 January 2022, Hansson returned to the Dutch Eredivisie, where he signed a two-and-a-half-year contract with Heracles, with an option for an additional year.
+He made his debut for the club on 11 February, replacing Bilal Başacıkoğlu in the 88th minute of a 1–0 win over Utrecht.
+On the last matchday of the season, Heracles dropped to 16th in the league table following a 3–1 defeat to Sparta Rotterdam, meaning promotion and relegation play-offs.
+In the semi-final, the club faced Excelsior and suffered losses in both the first leg (0–3) and the second leg (1–3), leading to their relegation to the Eerste Divisie.

+During their single season in the Eerste Divisie, Hansson evolved into a crucial player for Heracles, netting 16 goals and providing 19 assists in 36 league starts as they clinched the second-tier title and secured promotion back to the Eredivisie on the final matchday.
+His 19 assists from 1 March 2022, to 1 March 2023, were particularly noteworthy, surpassing the figures of prominent players such as Kevin De Bruyne, Lionel Messi and Ousmane Dembélé, among others.

+Birmingham City

+On 5 July 2024, recently relegated English League One club Birmingham City signed Hansson on a three-year contract.
+The fee was undisclosed.
+He made his debut in the opening fixture of the season, replacing Siriki Dembélé at half-time with Birmingham 1–0 down at home to Reading; with little time remaining, his cross was handled by an opponent and Alfie May tied the scores with the resultant penalty.